 Lybrate.com has a nexus of the most experienced Radiologists in India.
-You will find Radiologists with more than 27 years of experience on Lybrate.com.
+You will find Radiologists with more than 29 years of experience on Lybrate.com.
 Find the best Radiologists online in Hyderabad.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. Ram Prasad G

 Diagnostic X- Ray